Search & SEO //

 TL;DR

-• The best Google alternative depends on your reason for switching: Brave Search and DuckDuckGo lead on privacy, Perplexity and ChatGPT Search lead on AI-powered answers, and Kagi leads on pure result quality for people willing to pay $5-$25/month.
+• The best Google alternative depends on your reason for switching: Brave Search and DuckDuckGo lead on privacy, Perplexity and ChatGPT Search lead on AI-powered answers, and Kagi leads on pure result quality for people willing to pay $5/month and up.

 • A September 2025 DOJ ruling now forces Google to share its search index with competitors, which means every alternative search engine is about to get significantly better over the next two to three years.